-On the 10th of September 2017, we were engaged in heavy firefight with the enemies in the pursuit of our objectives – to clear the buildings and to move forward while clearing the vicinity, sector-by-sector in the MBA of Marawi City.
+On the 10th of September 2017, we were engaged in a heavy firefight with the enemies in the pursuit of our objectives – to clear the buildings and to move forward while clearing the vicinity, sector by sector, in the MBA of Marawi City.
 We were supported by the armor units, the 105mm howitzers, and the FA-50 Jet Fighters in our operations.

 As their Battalion Commander, Cpt Sandoval informed me about the critical situation they were in through radio communication.
 While he did the SOPs of reporting the current situation, he also intimated his desire to rescue his trooper.

-Seeing a blind spot in the terrorists’ offense, he crossed to the adjacent building on the eastern portion and crawled through the holes towards the location of Cpl J.M.
-His efforts were witnessed by another soldier, and our other team members provided him with cover fires, and threw hand grenades to divert the attention of the enemies crowding the place.
+Seeing a blind spot in the terrorists’ offense, he crossed to the adjacent building on the eastern portion.
+He crawled through the holes toward the location of Cpl J.M.
+Another soldier witnessed his efforts, and our other team members provided him with cover fire and threw hand grenades to divert the attention of the enemies crowding the place.

 Another of our personnel, Pfc Sherwin Canapi, who covered Cpt Sandoval, was also shot at by the enemies repeatedly, instantly killing him.

-On that day, two brave men fought to their death and offered their own lives for their fellow soldiers and the Filipino nation.
-There is no greater sacrifice that a soldier can give other than the laying down of his own life in the service of his country.
+On that day, two brave men fought to their deaths and offered their own lives for their fellow soldiers and the Filipino nation.
+There is no greater sacrifice that a soldier can give other than laying down his own life in the service of his country.